mun1bxD/PortSwigger-Labs/Http-request-smuggling-attack/Practitioner-Labs.md

 **Step2:**

-Now we confirm that the client side is uing TE
+Now we confirm that the client side is using TE

 <img src="images/image1.png" alt="third" width="500">

-Here it is confirm that the client size is uing TE beacue for X chunk size which is invalid secondly there is no corresponding chunk data the  server responnd with invalid request.
+Here it is confirm that the client size is using TE because for X chunk size which is invalid secondly there is no corresponding chunk data the  server respond with invalid request.

 **Step3:**